"ICARUS" -- THE PHOTO THAT FLEW

 escable.jpg

-MANHATTAN — 1927 — On streets far below, business spiraled down.
-But high above the city the “race to the sky” continued.
+MANHATTAN — 1927 — On streets far below, as the president said, “the business of America is business.”
+And high above the city the “race to the sky” began.
 40 Wall Street reached 927 feet.
 The Chrysler Building soon topped that.
 Then in the spring of 1930, in Manhattan’s Midtown, men began climbing, building, soaring higher than in all of human history.

-Skyscrapers had been photographed for decades, always from the ground.
-But one photographer had the vision and the courage to shoot from the top.
+Skyscrapers had been photographed for decades, but always from the ground.
+Then one photographer had the vision and the courage to shoot from the top.

 hineportraitsmall.jpg